 Nose Hill Park trails with the Rocky Mountains in the background.

 Another of Canada’s larger urban parks, Nose Hill Park has over 11 square kilometres right in the middle of Calgary.
 The city has maintained beautiful green spaces (…yes, they’re Calgary brown in the shoulder seasons!).
-Living in the southeast of the city, I really don’t travel to the northwest very often.
+When I lived in the city’s southeast, I really didn’t travel to the northwest very often.
 But if you’re in this neck of the woods, why not see what Nose Hill Park bike trails have to offer?

 There are some flat paved areas for street cycling, but it isn’t the best place to gain distance.
 On the other hand, if you want some fun ups and downs, bring your mountain bike to Nose Hill for both cityscape and Rocky Mountains views.